I Will Graduate!

 All students are required to complete the degree and/or certificate requirements as approved by the MCCCD Governing Board.
 The college reserves the right to make necessary course and program changes in order to meet current educational standards.
 In addition, students must:

-- – Be credited, in the Office of Admissions and Records, with no fewer than 60-semester credit units in courses numbered 100 or above for the Associate in Arts degree, Associate in Science degree, Associate in Transfer Partnership degree, and Associate in General Studies degree
+- – Be credited, in the Office of Admissions and Records, with no fewer than 60-semester credit units in courses numbered 100 or above for the Associate in Arts degree, Associate in Science degree, Associate in Applied Science degree, Associate in Business degree, and/or Associate in General Studies degree.

 - – Be credited, for specific certificate programs, with no fewer than the minimum total of credit units required for the certificate program.